dev-protocol/protocol/docs/WHITEPAPER.md

 ## Property Contract

-The Property Contract is a smart contract created by the Market Contract's `createProperty()` function.
-Property Contracts are always created in a one-to-one relationship with owned Internet asset.
+The Property Contract is a smart contract created by the Property Factory Contract's `createProperty()` function.
 The Property Contract token is ERC-20 compliant and can be transferred to any address.

 Every Property Contract holder will receive Dev Tokens.
 The number received for each Property Contract will be evaluated/decided by the Allocator Contract.

 ### Creating Property Contract

-The Market Contract's `createProperty()` function creates a new Property Contract.
+The Property Factory Contract's `createProperty()` function creates a new Property Contract.

-To create a new Property Contract, it needs a property identity that expected ownership authentication.
-The owner of Property Contract is initially zero address, and the owner's authentication is performed asynchronously.

-The state where the owner's authentication has not completed is called _unauthorized_.

-**Note:** To make it easy for developers to register, and to make it easier to calculate the value, `totalSupply` and `decimals` must be fixed.
+To make it easy for developers to register, and to make it easier to calculate the value, `totalSupply` and `decimals` must be fixed.

-The relationship between the Property Contract address and the Internet asset is mapped by a State Contract.

-### Authenticate Owner

-The Market Contract's `authentication()` function authenticate owner and set owner address the Property Contract.

-The balance held by the zero address in the Property Contract is transfer to the authorized account's address.

-The function takes the information required to authenticate the owner as an argument.
-In most cases, this information read-only token.

 ### Investing in Property